Doctrine of Lis Pendens in Transfer of Property Act

 • In this case, the right to immovable assets/property must be explicitly and properly contested.

-Any transfer of such immovable assets or direct dealing with such assets during the course of the proceedings is prohibited, unless authorised by the Court, if such transfer or else dealing with the assets by any party to the litigation or lawsuit impacts the entitlement of any other person to the litigation or lawsuit under any decree or order which may be granted in the said legal proceeding or lawsuit.
+Any transfer of such immovable assets or direct dealing with such assets during the course of the proceedings is prohibited unless authorized by the Court, if such transfer or else dealing with the assets by any party to the litigation or lawsuit impacts the entitlement of any other person to the litigation or lawsuit under any decree or order which may be granted in the said legal proceeding or lawsuit.

 Non-applicability of Lis Pendens